 Sugartown is a tiny town located in the state of Louisiana.
 With a population of 33 people and just one neighborhood, Sugartown is the 334th largest community in Louisiana.

-Because occupations involving physical labor dominate the local economy, Sugartown is generally considered to be a blue-collar town.
-0.00% of the Sugartown workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Sugartown, you'll notice that it is more blue-collar than most other communities in America.
+0.00% of Sugartown’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Sugartown is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Sugartown who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Sugartown ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 0.00% of people over 25 have a college degree.